 Bishop Dougherty University Center.
-Named for Bishop John J. Dougherty, president of Seton Hall from 1960-70, the University Center contains meeting rooms, dining areas, lounges, an art gallery and Theatre-in-the-Round.
+Named for Bishop John J. Dougherty, president of Seton Hall from 1960-70, the University Center contains meeting rooms, dining areas, lounges, an art gallery, Event Room and Theatre.
 It houses the offices of student government, the Department of Student Life and the Vice President for Student Affairs.

 Chapel of the Immaculate Conception.
 The Chapel of the Immaculate Conception has been the center of campus religious life since 1863 and was renovated and restored in 2008.
 Open every day, the chapel serves as a place of meditation and prayer for all members of the University community.
 Several Masses are offered on weekdays and on Sundays.

 Corrigan Hall.
 Named after Bishop Michael A. Corrigan and Reverend James H. Corrigan, brothers who served as second and third presidents of Seton Hall, this building contains offices, the facilities for Computing Services, classrooms, and the Music Center, including music studios and a sound production lab.